 After that, the investor must obtain the registration certificate and constitutive act; obtain the official stamp from the Ministry of Information Technologies and Communication and obtain statistical codes.
 This is possible by submitting the bank certificate to the Registrar and order the company stamp order.

 After delivering those, the Registrar will issue the stamp along with the registration certificate and other documents.
-The new established companies must also register with the Tax Inspectorate.
+The newly established companies must also register with the Tax Inspectorate.
 After that, the investors must convert the company’s temporary bank account to a permanent one.
-The last step of company incorporation in Moldova consists in registering the company with the Social Security Fund and with the National Medical Insurance Company process which takes around 10 days.
+The last step of company incorporation in Moldova consists of registering the company with the Social Security Fund and with the National Medical Insurance Company process which takes around 10 days.

 Companies in Moldova are subject to a low corporate income tax rate of 12%.
 Resident companies are taxed on their worldwide income whole non-resident companies, such as branches, are taxed only on the income they derive from Moldavian sources.
 Those companies that are not paying value-added tax and thus are not registered for this purpose can use a different calculation method for the corporate income tax: they can apply 4% to the operating income.
 This is not applicable to individual entrepreneurs, companies that offer business management and consulting services or farmers.
 One of our agents who specialize in company formation in Moldova can give you more information about corporate taxation.